|Other AL Resources|

 The county seat was originally located at Russellville, named after William Russell, an early settler and chief scout for Gen. Andrew Jackson during the Creek Indian War of 1813-14.
 In 1849, the county seat was transferred to Frankfort, where it remained until 1879 when it was moved to Belgreen.
 A courthouse fire in 1890 probably accounted for the relocation of the county seat to Russellville in 1891.
 In addition the county government website is http://www.franklincountyal.org

-Cities and towns found in Franklin County consist of Belgreen, Hodges, Phil Campbell, Red Bay, Russellville, Vina
+Cities and towns located in the County include Belgreen, Hodges, Phil Campbell, Red Bay, Russellville, Vina

 Franklin County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
-There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

-A list of Franklin County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Franklin County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.

-The following are web links to Genealogy and family history, Records and Resources relevant to Franklin County.
-Each of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
-Some have free access some have to have a cost.
-This is basically a directory that has been gathered or submitted.
-I do not recommend or promote one genealogy site over another.
-Feel free to present your own favorite Franklin County genealogy or family history related sites.
+The following are web links to Genealogy, Records and Resources pertaining to Franklin County.
+Most of these genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
+Some have free access some have to have a fee.
+This is just a list that has been compiled or submitted.
+I do not endorse or promote one genealogy site above another.